wp-plugins/shopello/readme.txt

 == Changelog ==

+= 1.9.2 =
+More small fixes.
+We're progressing to get to version 2.0.0 which will be the first public stable version.

+= 1.9.1 =
+Small fixes.

+= 1.9.0 =
+Major cleanup.

 = 1.0.0 =
-* First stable version released.
+First stable version released.

 = 0.9 =
-* First version released for Beta testing
+First version released for Beta testing

 == Upgrade Notice ==